Licensed Clinical Psychologist

 About Dr. Frost

-As the Director and Clinical Psychologist at Trio Psychological Consultancy Services Ltd. in Trinidad and Tobago, he provides psychotherapy for teens and adults, conducts psychological assessments for individuals across the lifespan, offers Employee Assistance Program (EAP) services, and provides clinical supervision to emerging and advanced mental health professionals.
+As the Director and Clinical Psychologist at Trio Psychological Consultancy Services Ltd. in Trinidad and Tobago, he provides psychotherapy and counselling for teens and adults, conducts comprehensive psychological assessments for individuals across the lifespan, offers Employee Assistance Program (EAP) services, and provides clinical supervision to emerging and advanced mental health professionals, locally and internationally.
 His approach to care focuses on empirically-supported interventions utilizing integrative, trauma-informed, and culturally responsive approaches grounded in Acceptance and Commitment Therapy (ACT) and Cognitive Behavioural Therapy (CBT).
 Dr. Frost is also a certified Mental Health First Aid (MHFA) instructor, a certified rater for the Montreal Cognitive Assessment (MoCA), and a Certified Employee Assistance Professional (CEAP).

 His clinical training includes an APA-accredited internship at the University of Akron’s Counseling and Testing Center in Akron, Ohio.
-He also completed advanced practica in several clinical settings in San Diego, California.
-These included an inpatient psychiatric hospital, a private neuropsychology practice, a community mental health center, and a university psychology clinic specializing in Acceptance and Commitment Therapy (ACT).
-His specialized postdoctoral fellowship training in collegiate mental health was completed at Yale University’s Mental Health and Counseling Center in New Haven, Connecticut, where he worked with a diverse student population, presenting with a broad spectrum of mental health concerns.
-Dr. Frost has served diverse communities and individuals across the lifespan throughout the Caribbean and the United States, with special interests in men's mental health, complex trauma, interpersonal distress, anxiety, perfectionism, and burnout.
+He also completed advanced practica in several clinical settings throughout San Diego, California.
+These included an inpatient psychiatric hospital, a private neuropsychology practice, and a university psychology clinic which specialized in Acceptance and Commitment Therapy (ACT).
+His specialized postdoctoral fellowship training in collegiate mental health was completed at Yale University’s Mental Health and Counseling clinic (Yale Health), in collaboration with the Yale School of Medicine, in New Haven, Connecticut, where he worked with a diverse student population, presenting with a broad spectrum of mental health concerns.
+Dr. Frost has served diverse communities and individuals across the lifespan throughout the Caribbean and the United States, with special interests in men's mental health, complex trauma, interpersonal relationship distress, anxiety, acculturation, perfectionism, workplace mental health, and burnout.

 Colorado State Psychologist License | Licensed Psychologist (PSY.0006840)